 To a company's sales reps, a product catalog will have around bundling, discounting, and approvals baked in, as well as opportunities to up-sell and cross-sell their prospective customer.

-To the company's service providers, the product catalog is a menu of products to provision or services to perform.
+For our enterprise clients, the product catalog is a menu of products to provision or services to perform.
 Therefore, the product catalog needs to feed the company's delivery and fulfillment engine efficiently with a clean hand-off from how the item is sold and how it is delivered.